|Grant size||Up to £3,000|

 - Improved health and social welfare of children and young people up to the age of 25 years old.

 - Increased opportunities for training, enhancing learning, upskilling, and developing career opportunities, and supporting young people up to the age of 25 years old to move towards employment.

 To learn more about the Essentia Foundation, please visit their website.

 Purpose of this fund

 This round of funding is aimed at supporting grassroots community organisations across Scotland.
-Grants are to be spent over a period of three years.
+Grants of up to £3,000.00 are available for a period of 12 months.